digitalbricklayer/workbench/README.md

 The most egregious failing of the project manifesto to date is the breach of the *no programming* rule.
 There plainly is quite a lot of what looks suspiciously like programming in the various languages included in the project.
 The most obvious being the visualizer binding language.
 I have a few ideas how I can reduce the level of programming in the visualizer bindings but I doubt I can remove it altogether.

 Please do not use this project for anything other than experimentation.
 I make no guarantees about backward compatibility or indeed anything else.
 The project is currently just a prototype.
 It may well never be anything beyond that.

+## Acknowledgements

+Many thanks to [Ashley Davies](http://www.codecapers.com.au) for writing [NetworkView: A WPF custom control for visualizing and editing networks, graphs and flow-charts](http://www.codeproject.com/Articles/182683/NetworkView-A-WPF-custom-control-for-visualizing-a) upon which the prototype of the model display is based.

+Thanks also to [David Hopkins](http://semlabs.co.uk/) for the edit icon used in the program.
+The original can be found [here](http://findicons.com/icon/180721/pencil_small?id=378530).

 ## License
 Constraint Capers Workbench is [licensed under a BSD license](LICENSE.md).